SignalK/node-red-embedded/README.md

 ## signalk-on-delta

-Input that send messages for every delta the server sends
+Input that sends messages for every delta the server receives

 ## signalk-filter-delta